Little One: Chapter 21

 I supposed I could keep it together for an hour or so.
 If it made him happy and forget why he was mad at me, I supposed I could take the risk.
 This excursion would also put off my going to sleep, which I wasn’t looking forward to and had been trying to delay already.

 Thankfully, Jesse was right about the distance, it was close.
-The trail was also smooth and flat, so I didn’t have to worry about stumbling and adding to the vivid bouquet of bruises already dotting my body.
+The trail was also smooth and flat, so I didn’t have to worry about stumbling and adding to the already vivid bouquet of bruises dotting my body.

-But more urgently, as expected, the darkness and wilderness of the surrounding scene was pricking viciously at old wounds, and it took great effort to keep the memories at bay.
+But more urgently, as expected, the darkness and wilderness of the surrounding scene were pricking viciously at old wounds, and it took great effort to keep the past at bay.
 I threw my arms around my torso as tightly as I could as we walked, so much so that it hurt (thankfully, in the pitch blackness, that didn’t look so weird), and tried to block out as much as I could.

 It wasn’t easy.